Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 It was really fun implementing these classes.
 There came a time when I was glad I had a safety net of tests.

 Which leads me to my closing point.
-In my opinion TDD should _not_ be only write test and then write code.
+In my opinion TDD should **not** be "only write tests and then write code".
 As I was developing this demo, there came times where my API's had to evolve, and I had to change things to reflect new behaviours I had not accounted in the past.
 I do not know about you, but I cannot think of every bit, piece, nook, and cranny that is required to satisfy the original requirement.

 Test are not meant to weigh and slow us down.
-Granted, they do take up bandwidth at the inital phase of a project.
+Granted, they do take up bandwidth at the initial phase of adding to a project.
 However, they pay dividends (if done correctly) in times of maintenance.
 Writing tests is ensuring that future maintainers (which may be you!) have to spend less time trying to adjust code to satisfy changing requirements.

 With TDD, there should never be an excuse as to not writing unit test because it was too hard.
 That class that needs tests should have been designed with the test in mind, whether it was written before or after!

-- Implement the classes
-- ????
-- profit!
+If there is a take away from this article it should be:

+## TL;DR: We should write classes to easily be tested so we do not hate ourselves later when making changes.

 - Need to keep the context of the classes in the main page as well, I tend to loose context when switching tabs.